simpledotorg/simple-server/doc/howto/run_notification_experiments.md

-# Guide to SMS reminder experiments
+# Guide to running notification experiments

 This document is a guide on how to set up and manage experiments based on sms reminders.
 For simply sending sms reminders, see the [sms reminders how-to guide](doc/howto/sms_reminders.md) first.